 In terms of other social benefits, when your teen is involved in playing violin in an orchestra, they feel a sense of belonging because they are working within a team.
 They collaborate with others within their own violin section, as well as students playing other instruments in the same group (viola, cello, and bass).

 Even if your young adult just started playing the violin, often he will be expected to act and perform on stage in a way that is more consistent with classical violinist training.
-Check out as well this post about the difference between a violin and a viola.

 This is especially true if he plays in the school orchestra.
 That means wearing “black-and-white”, for example, which are black slacks (or skirt), black socks, black shoes, and a white long-sleeved shirt or blouse.